Robert Stivers

-Bertram Robert Stivers II (born December 24, 1961), is a Republican member of the Kentucky Senate representing the 25th Senate District since 1997.
-He served as the Republican Majority Leader of the Kentucky State Senate through 2012 and became the President of the Kentucky Senate on the opening day of the 2013 legislative session on January 8.
+Bertram Robert Stivers II (born December 24, 1961) is a Republican member of the Kentucky Senate representing the 25th Senate District since 1997.
+He served as the Republican Majority Leader of the Kentucky Senate through 2012 and became the President of the Kentucky Senate on the opening day of the 2013 legislative session on January 8.

 Personal life

 Stivers graduated from the University of Kentucky with a B.S. in Industrial Management and a minor in Economics.
 He graduated with a Juris Doctor from the Louis D. Brandeis School of Law at the University of Louisville.
 At Kentucky, Stivers became a member of Phi Sigma Kappa fraternity.

 He worked as Assistant Commonwealth Attorney in Clay County from 1989 to 1993.
 Stivers ran and lost a bid for Commonwealth Attorney in 1993.

 Stivers lives and works in Manchester, Kentucky.

-State Senator
+State senator

 In 1996, Stivers ran for State Senate.
 He beat Democratic nominee Charles Derrickson with 52% of the vote.
 Stivers was sworn into office in 1997 to represent the 25th District.
 The 25th District includes Clay, Jackson, Knox, McCreary, Owsley, and Whitley Counties.

 Stivers won contested re-elections in 2000, 2004, 2008, and 2012.
 Stivers won an uncontested re-election in 2016.